 When you are in Uganda, you will represent your country, your school, and Omni Med.
 We ask that you wear appropriate "business attire" during trainings and interactions with VHTs.
 People in East Africa do not wear shorts; it is considered appropriate for children only.
 You can certainly wear shorts and dress casually around the office and housing area.
-But a typical training attire would include pants and button down shirt for men, and a sundress or long, comfortable dress for women.
+But a typical training attire would include pants and button down shirt for men, and a sundress or long, comfortable dress or skirt for women.
 Your clothing should breathe, preferably be cotton, and be comfortable.
-Prossy, and other housekeepers do laundry regularly, so you will not need to bring a lot of clothing with you.
+The housekeeper does laundry regularly, so you will not need to bring a lot of clothing with you.
+You are also welcome to learn how to hand wash your own clothing!
 Please consider the following sound recommendations from our Peace Corps Volunteer Arwen Wolfe, who was with us for nearly two years: